 1.16.1 The employer shall pay or reimburse all costs associated with any workers medical treatment resulting from a work accident where those costs are not paid for by the Accident Compensation Corporation or any alternative insurer as the case may be.

+PART 1 – CLAUSE 17 – SUPERANNUATION

+1.17.1 If an employee is a member of the New Zealand Fire Service Superannuation Scheme, and any other Superannuation Scheme that requires employer contributions to be paid (e.g. KiwiSaver), the total cost of the employer contributions paid on behalf of the employee into any Superannuation scheme other than the New Zealand Fire Service Superannuation Scheme, which for the avoidance of doubt includes any KiwiSaver Scheme, will be deducted from the base salary, total weekly wage, and any other form of superable allowance or payment payable under this agreement.

-PART 1 – CLAUSE 17 – WAGE AND SALARY PAYMENTS
+PART 1 – CLAUSE 18 – WAGE AND SALARY PAYMENTS